charlesll/Spectra.jl/README.md

 Licence MIT: see LICENCE.md

-Spectra is a package aimed at helping spectroscopic (Raman, Infrared, Nuclear Magnetic Resonance, XAS...) data treatment under Julia.
+Spectra.jl is a package aimed at helping spectroscopic (Raman, Infrared, Nuclear Magnetic Resonance, XAS...) data treatment under Julia.

+See the github wiki for further information.

-It's aim is to provide the simplest way to perform actions like baseline fitting and removal or peak fitting for instance, while respecting the freedom offered by data treatment through coding.
+Spectra.jl aim is to provide the simplest way to perform actions like baseline fitting and removal, or peak fitting for instance, while respecting the freedom offered by data treatment through using a computer code instead of a Graphic User Interface.

 It is particularly focused on large datasets because of the high speed of Julia's, e.g. for performing peak fitting along Infrared diffusion profiles.